arnaupujol/repifriends/README.md

 Installation:
 ----------------------
 To install the repository, you open your RStudio.
-Then in the packages window in the right above corner you click on install and you select the option "Package Archive File (.zip; .tar.gz)".
+Then in the packages window in the bottom right corner you click on install and you select the option "Package Archive File (.zip; .tar.gz)".

 Then you select the "epifriends_0.1.0.tar.gz" or "epifriends_0.1.0.zip" on